viveksingh-01/have-you-watched/README.md

-# Have You Watched
+#Have You Watched?

-Web application to brag about the movies you've watched.
+Track, discover, and brag about the movies you’ve watched with this sleek React web app!

-Made using React and the MovieDB API.
+Browse thousands of films from the MovieDB API, mark your watches, and build a personalized list to share with friends.
+Perfect for cinephiles who love logging their cinematic adventures.